Harrismith and its concentration camp

 After the establishment of the Orange Free State in 1854, all residents of three years standing became citizens.
 This presented a quandary to men of British extraction as the war became inevitable.
 By early October 1899, all citizens/burghers between the ages of 16 and 60 had been commandeered for military service.
 The reaction amongst the English speakers was varied.
 Some refused to fight their kinsmen, but agreed to undertake guard duty.
 Others refused to fight at all and were arrested.
-Thirty-five were fined £300 or three years imprisonment, while six, who had fled, were sentenced in absentia to a fine of £500 or five years imprisonment.
+In Harrismith, thirty-five were sentenced to fines of £300 or three years imprisonment, while six, who had fled, were sentenced in absentia to a fine of £500 or five years imprisonment.
 The remainder joined the Boer ranks.

 Many of the Free State Commandos passed through Harrismith to the Drakensberg passes into Natal.
 The Harrismith Commando was sent to Botha’s Pass to await orders.
 War was declared on 11 October 1899 and within five days some 2,200 Free Staters had entered Natal.
 The English speaking group from Harrismith was sent to Oliviershoek Pass with some remaining to serve as the Town Guard.
 The first Boer casualty of the war was Fred Johnson of the Harrismith Commando at Besters Station on 18 October 1899 in a clash with the Natal Carbineers.
 Besters is the next station from Colworth where Leonard Clark farmed prior to the war.